asteriondb/dbTwig/examples/react/README.md

 In order to install the React example application you will need to gather the following usernames and passwords:

   1. DBA username and password
+  2. Choose a password for the DbTwig example schema

+You can accept the default values for:

-  2. DbTwig schema username [dbtwig]
+  1. DbTwig schema username [dbtwig]
-  3. React example schema username [react_example]
+  2. React example schema username [react_example]
-  4. Choose a password for the DbTwig example schema
-  5. AsterionDB schema username [asteriondb_objvault]
+  3. AsterionDB schema username [asteriondb_objvault]

 From the **./asterion/oracle/dbTwig/examples/react** subdirectory run the installation script **install.sh** to install the react example application.

+  cd /home/asterion/asterion/oracle/dbTwig/examples/react
+  ./install.sh

 ## Accessing The React Example Application ##

 The React example application is designed to run in a stand-alone manner using it's own dedicated HTTP port address and server.
 This allows us to isolate the application and keep it from impacting any other production or development systems.